 from your public API to use something like .total_cents

-would break more than one client’s code.
+could break the code of more than one user.

 In this situation, property()